Videos and witness statements shed new light on moments leading up to Alex Pretti shooting

 Nilson Barahona, another witness, told CNN that he was at Glam Doll Donuts on the same street when someone fleeing federal agents ran into the restaurant.
 The donut shop staff quickly locked the doors, and when agents couldn’t get inside, they turned their attention to “those who were outside, who had come to help,” Barahona said.
 Outside the restaurant, Barahona said observers began making noise and blowing their whistles.

-Another video shot from a passing car and analyzed by CNN shows two federal officers walking across the street and confronting Pretti in nearly the same spot where he was later shot dead.
+A video recorded by someone nearby and analyzed by CNN shows a group of about ten federal agents gathered outside the donut store, while observers including Pretti watch from across the street.
+About three minutes before the shooting, two officers walk across the street, confronting Pretti and other observers in nearly the same spot where he was later shot dead.

 One officer, wearing a dark-colored jacket and light-brown beanie, is seen placing a hand on Pretti’s torso and pushing him backwards out of the street as Pretti records with his phone.
-Pretti appears to be talking animatedly to the agent pushing him, but his words are inaudible.

-It’s not clear at exactly what point the video was recorded in the minutes leading up to the shooting.
-The unnamed witness wrote in the court declaration that soon after they arrived, an agent came “and asked us to back up.”
-Pretti, the witness said, “stayed in the street, filming.”
+“Do not touch me,” Pretti shouts at the officer, adding, “I am out of the traffic… you are the one who is in the traffic.”

-About two minutes before the shooting, another video recorded from a nearby car shows federal agents holding someone down in the middle of the road and then leading them away.
-Pretti can be seen standing at the edge of the street, apparently recording the scene with his phone.
-The witness described seeing someone being thrown to the ground, although it’s unclear if that’s the same incident.
+About two minutes before the shooting, agents are seen pinning another observer to the ground and then leading them away.
+Pretti, who is standing nearby and still holding his phone, appears to yell, “leave her alone!”

-Multiple bystander recordings show what happened next, according to a CNN analysis of seven videos.
+Multiple bystander recordings show what happened next, according to CNN’s analysis.
 Pretti is seen waving traffic by on the street before shouting at an officer, who then approaches him and pushes another female observer.
 After Pretti moves between the officer and the woman, the officer sprays him with a chemical irritant and pulls him to his knees.

 At least six other agents quickly gather, with officers standing over Pretti and pushing him to the ground as he appears to resist them, leading to a scrum on the street.
 The agent in the light-brown beanie who had pushed Pretti in the earlier video is seen standing nearby.